Cables on Florida bridge were being 'tightened when it collapsed,' Rubio says

-(CNN)A 950-ton pedestrian bridge suddenly collapsed onto the road below near Florida International University, crushing cars and killing eight people Thursday.
+(CNN)A pedestrian bridge suddenly collapsed onto the road below near Florida International University, crushing cars and killing four people Thursday.

 Hours after the bridge collapsed, a city official said early Friday that the rescue mission is now a search and recovery effort.